 - Medications to normalize digestion, such as enzymes or probiotics.

-- Analgesics (NSAIDs): may be used to relieve pain during treatment.
+- Pain relievers (NSAIDs): may be used to relieve pain during treatment.

-Additionally, patients receive psychological support that takes into account the emotional aspect of the illness, including psychotherapy and relaxation techniques to improve the overall psychological state of the patient.
+Additionally, patients receive psychological support that takes into account the emotional aspect of the disease, including psychotherapy and relaxation techniques to improve the patient's overall psychological state.

-- Qualified medical assistance: our doctors are experienced specialists who approach the treatment of functional disorders with care.
+- Qualified medical assistance: our doctors are experienced specialists with a caring approach to the treatment of functional disorders.

-- Individual approach: crafting a personalized treatment plan taking into account the specifics of your condition.
+- Individual approach: development of a personalized treatment plan taking into account the specifics of your condition.

-- Modern diagnostic and treatment methods: utilizing the latest techniques to ensure the most effective treatment.
+- Modern methods of diagnosis and treatment: use of the latest techniques to ensure the most effective treatment.

-- Visceral therapy: an effective method for restoring the functions of internal organs and reducing pain.
+- Visceral therapy: an effective method for restoring the function of internal organs and reducing pain.

-- Comprehensive support: throughout your treatment, you receive psychological and emotional support, which is an important aspect in combating functional disorders.
+- Comprehensive support: throughout the treatment, you receive psychological and emotional support, which is an important aspect in combating functional disorders.

-If you are experiencing unpleasant symptoms or suspect you have a functional disorder of internal organs, do not delay in visiting a doctor.
-Contact the Clinical Vertebrology Center "Dobrobut."
+If you are experiencing unpleasant symptoms or suspect you have a functional disorder of the internal organs, do not delay your visit to the doctor.
+Contact the Clinical Vertebrology Center “Dobrobut”.

-You can ask questions or book an appointment through the form on the website or by calling the contact center.
+You can ask questions or schedule an appointment through the form on the website or by calling the contact center.